AutoAct: Automatic Agent Learning from Scratch for QA via Self-Planning: Analysis

 \section{Analysis}

-\paragraph{Larger training data scale does not necessarily mean better results.} We evaluate the influence of different training data scales on the performance of self-planning in Figure~\ref{fig:ft_num}(a-c).
-It can be observed that the overall performance of different models steadily improves as the training data scale increases.
-However, it goes to stability with minimal fluctuations once the data scale exceeds 200.
+\paragraph{Larger training data scale does not necessarily mean better results.} We evaluate the influence of different training data scales on the performance of self-planning with Llama-\{7,13,70\}B models on HotpotQA in Fig.~\ref{fig:ft_num} (a-c).
+It can be observed that the overall performance of different models goes to stability with minimal waves once the data scale exceeds 200.
 We speculate that this may be due to the limited ability of naive self-instruct to boost internal knowledge of the language model.
-The process from self-instruct to self-planning can be seen as the distillation and rumination of internal model knowledge.
 As the training data increases, the knowledge which can be extracted through self-instruct decreases.
-Despite our efforts to filter out duplicate data, similar data will inevitably reoccur.
-So the mindless increase in data scale can lead to a significant surge in similar data, which undermines the benefits of increasing the data scale and ultimately makes it challenging to improve model performance or even leads to over-fitting (see the slight decrease in overall performance on 70b at 250 and 300).
-To further confirm the role of training data, we decouple the models from the training data and evaluate their training results on trajectories synthesized by other stronger models.
-From Figure~\ref{fig:ft_num}(d-f), we can see consistent conclusions with previous findings.
-The performance improvement becomes increasingly challenging beyond a dataset size of 200, regardless of the size matching between the backbone model and the data-synthetic model.
-Therefore, maximizing the diversity of the synthesized data in the database may be a key improvement direction for {\ours}.
-Some previous works \cite{wizardlm,attrprompt,backtranslation} have attempted to improve upon the naive self-instruct, but none of them have focused on better mobilizing the language model's internal knowledge without external information, and we leave this for our future work.
+Despite our efforts to filter out duplicate data, the mindless increase can inevitably lead to a significant surge in similar data, which undermines the benefits of increasing the data scale and makes it challenging to improve model performance or even leads to over-fitting.
+To further confirm the role of training data, we decouple the models from the training data and evaluate their training results on trajectories synthesized by stronger models.
+From Fig.~\ref{fig:ft_num} (d-f), we can see consistent conclusions with previous findings.
+Therefore, maximizing the diversity of the synthesized data in the database may be a key improvement direction for {\ours} and we leave this for our future work.
+We can also observe from Fig.~\ref{fig:ft_num} (d-e) that the larger the model, the higher the quality of the synthesized data, as the performance of the 7B model shows a gradual increase on self, 13B, and 70B synthesized data.